How to Boost Wi‑Fi Coverage in Large Homes

 - Slow speeds when multiple people are online

-- Unstable connections during video calls or streaming
+- Unstable connections during streaming or video calls

-These issues are usually caused by distance, walls, interference, or outdated hardware — not just your internet provider.
+These issues usually come from distance, walls, interference, or outdated hardware — not necessarily your internet provider.

 2. When You Should Use a Mesh Wi‑Fi System

-A mesh Wi‑Fi system is one of the best solutions for large homes.
-Instead of relying on a single router, you use multiple nodes that work together as one network.
+A mesh Wi‑Fi system is one of the most effective solutions for large homes.
+Instead of relying on a single router, multiple nodes work together to create one seamless network.

 Mesh is ideal if: